ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/github-logo.png"-->

-So if mitigating human errors excites you, I'd love to work with you on these tools!
+So if mitigating human errors excites you, I'd love to talk with you on how we can make more of these kinds of tools!

 > NOTE: Could expand? e.g. this is because these lint rules can analyse the definitions during the calls of functions

-> TODO: Add sprints

 ------
 <!-- .slide: data-background-image="images/inspired-emoji.png"-->